 The results of the 2015 and 2018 ARNP surveys are not directly comparable as the populations and samples differ.
 Nonetheless, it is interesting to note the demographics are similar with a slightly less white sample (92% compared to 88%) and a slightly lower average age (50.5 years and 48 years) in 2015 to 2018 respectively.
-Family nurse practitioners are still the largest group of ARNPs and the top two practice locations are comparable.
+Family nurse practitioners are still the largest group of ARNPs and the top two practice locations of an office owned by a health system, or an ARNP or physician, are comparable to the 2015 survey.
 ARNP practice ownership/independent contractor status is also comparable with 11% in 2015 and 10% in 2018.
 A smaller percentage of respondents provide primary care with 35% in 2015 and 41% in 2018 however the average amount of time spent in direct patient care is almost the same (61% versus 60%) and in both surveys, two-thirds were moderately or very satisfied with their current position.
 The average full-time income has increased by nearly \$20,000 from \$108,581 to \$128, 369.

-The American Association of Colleges of Nurses adopted a position statement in 2004 recommending the DNP as the degree to prepare graduates for the highest level of nursing practice (American Association of Colleges of Nursing, 2004).
+The American Association of Colleges of Nursing adopted a position statement in 2004 recommending the DNP as the degree to prepare graduates for the highest level of nursing practice (American Association of Colleges of Nursing, 2004).
 At the time, some ARNPs and policy makers raised concerns this would affect the number of ARNPs overall.
 Data from the Washington State Nursing Care Quality Assurance Commission indicate the number of licensees is rising steadily.
 In September 2008, there were 4635 licensees with 7939 in May 2018 (Stubbs & Skillman, 2018), a 58% increase.
 Using August 2018 commission data (T. Corrado, personal communication, August 29, 2018) indicating 9030 licensees, there has been an increase of 97% since 2008.
 With 54% of respondents completing their education in Washington State, part of the increase in the number of licensees may be explained by people receiving their initial education through a distance education program outside the state and through licensure by endorsement.
 Stubbs and Skillman's 2018 report indicates 75% of licensees have Washington addresses however, commission data does not reveal who works in the state.
 The results of this 2018 survey included 8.8% of respondents whose initial ARNP education was through a DNP program which also suggests nurses embrace the DNP as entry into practice.